llmcloud24/de.KCD-Summer-School-2024/Day_2/README.md

 [**Data Ethics**](https://github.com/llmcloud24/de.KCD-Summer-School-2024/tree/main/Day_2/Data_Ethics )
 Please beware of LLM shortcomings such as bias, hallucinations and missing explainability - so take special care with research question, study design and selection of training data.
 Especially if you research will potential result in real life applications, please take interests and risks for all concerned parties into account.
 Usually you have to get an ethics review from the ethics commission of your research institute.

-**Find more infos and all slides and additional materials by Prof. Fabian Praßer, Dr. Jeanne Wilbrandt and Lisa Schaak in the corresponding subfolders.**